2021 Summer Day Camp

 Summit School District Students Only

 KSS has Summer CATCH locations throughout Summit County which speaks to the program as a true community collaboration.
 These locations are exclusive to residents of Summit County.
 Our goal is to provide working families with an enriching experience for their children throughout the summer.
+Breakfast and lunch are provided.

 |Full Session Rate||$389|